eliemichel/MapsModelsImporter/README.md

 Useful information can be found in the comment of the video, as well as on [the support thread on blenderartists](https://blenderartists.org/t/google-maps-models-importer/1153561).

+### Example of capture files

+To check your installation, you can try importing sample captures from [MapsModelsImporter-samples](https://github.com/eliemichel/MapsModelsImporter-samples).

 ### Linux

 Unfortunately, the *inject into process* functionality of RenderDoc is not supported on linux.
 You can still import existing captures on linux, though.